awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug related to an incorrect `last_error_timestamp` value in the `aurora_replica_status` table\.

 1. Fixed a bug to avoid populating shared buffers with blocks belonging to temporary objects\.
-These blocks correctly reside in backend local buffers\.
+These blocks correctly reside in PostgreSQL backend local buffers\.

 1. Fixed a bug where in rare cases Aurora may exhibit 100% CPU utilization while acting as a replica of an RDS PostgreSQL instance even when the replication stream is idle\.